sibilashihab/Spotify-Monthly-Songs/README.md

-# discover-weekly-spotify
-A tool that adds all songs in discover weekly to a new playlist, and updates it every time it refreshes
+A tool that adds liked songs from the past month into a new playlist